 The Peak District National Park is renowned for its natural environment and biodiversity.
 Some of its native species and habitats are highly susceptible to changes within their environment.
 Increasing temperatures and severe weather events induced by climate change will directly and indirectly result in habitat alterations and increase the vulnerability of animal and plant species.

 It is likely that there will be direct effects on species such as moorland birds and habitats such as blanket bogs.
-For example, Sphagnum cuspidatum is highly susceptible to environmental changes and faces extinction in the event of severe climatic changes.
+For example, the sphagnum moss Sphagnum cuspidatum is highly susceptible to environmental changes and faces extinction in the event of severe climatic changes.
 Climate change could result in species migration and loss of diversity especially for small or isolated habitats.
-By 2080, the Dark Peak may lie south of the climatic envelope for many characteristic moorland birds (such as merlin, golden plover) while others will be at the climatic limits of their range (lapwing, snipe, curlew).
+By 2080, the Dark Peak may lie south of the climatic envelope for many characteristic moorland birds (such as merlin and golden plover) while others will be at the climatic limits of their range (including lapwing, snipe and curlew).

 Climate change may reduce the ability of Peak District National Park habitats to store carbon through the loss of important carbon sinks such as peat, soils and plants.
-Climate change may reduce the area and sustainability of peat forming blanket bog systems within the UK, and research shows that the Peak District National Park is the third most vulnerable region in Great Britain.
+Climate change may reduce the area and sustainability of peat-forming blanket bog systems within the UK and research shows that the Peak District National Park is the third most vulnerable region for this in Great Britain.

 The impacts of climate change will directly and indirectly affect the Peak District National Park’s communities and businesses.
-In particular, settlements, building and transport infrastructure will face risks and increasing pressures resulting from climate change.
-This may affect the local economy of the Peak District National Park, particularly farming and tourism.
+In particular, settlements, buildings and transport infrastructure will face risks and increasing pressures resulting from climate change.
+This may affect the local economy of the Peak District National Park, particularly the farming and tourism sectors.

-Heatwaves similar to that experienced during summer 2018 are now 30 times more likely to occur, and extended periods of UK winter rainfall are now 7 times more likely.
-Such extremes of weather could make incidents like the near-collapse of the reservoir in Whaley Bridge just outside the Park in Whaley Bridge, when a month’s rainfall fell in 36 hours.
+Heatwaves similar to that experienced during summer 2018 are now 30 times more likely to occur and extended periods of UK winter rainfall are now seven times more likely.
+Such extremes of weather could make incidents like the near-collapse of the reservoir in Whaley Bridge just outside the National Park in 2019 (when a month’s rainfall fell in 36 hours) more frequent.

-Extreme weather events increase the risk of flooding to business premises and attractions such as trails and public footpaths, as well as the risk of damage to the transport network from flash flooding, erosion, blocked drains and gullies on roads, and the formation of potholes.
+Extreme weather events increase the risk of flooding to business premises and attractions such as trails and public footpaths, as well as increasing the risk of damage to the transport network from flash flooding, erosion, blocked drains and gullies on roads, and the formation of potholes.
 Severe flooding events such as in the summer of 2007 and several cold and snowy winters from 2010 onwards have resulted in road and rail closures.

 There are also a large number of communities at a higher risk of flooding both within and immediately downstream of the Peak District National Park, with major cities (Derby, Manchester and Sheffield) potentially affected by flood waters originating in the Peak District National Park.

-The higher temperatures could cause an overall reduction of water available in soils (especially peat and moorland), and streams and rivers, especially in the White Peak.
-Climate change will put greater stress on the region’s water resources particularly in the summer.
-Summer rainfall is predicted to decrease and this may have serious detrimental effects upon the water environment and its dependent biodiversity and ecological functionality.
-Water quality in our rivers and streams and the production of clean drinking water may be reduced.
+The higher temperatures could cause an overall reduction of water available in soils (especially peat and moorland), streams and rivers, especially in the White Peak.
+Climate change will put greater stress on the region’s water resources, particularly in the summer.
+Summer rainfall is predicted to decrease, with potentially serious detrimental effects on the water environment and its dependent biodiversity and ecological functionality.
+Water quality in Peak District National Park rivers and streams and the production of clean drinking water may be reduced.

 As a result of milder winters, hotter summers and more extreme weather events, patterns and sites for farming and forestry may change to ensure continued sustainable income generation and land use.